 #4 – Apple Banana Chia Seed Smoothie

 Chia seeds are great for hydration as they are hydrophilic.
-This means they dissolve easily in water and will not give that gritty feel on the tongue like some of the other seeds, when blended into a drink.
+This means they dissolve easily in water and will not give that gritty feeling on the tongue like some of the other seeds can when they are blended into a drink.
 Chia seeds expand when they absorb liquid, so they naturally thicken any drink they are added to.
-This one is great choice for diabetics too, since Chia seeds slow down the absorption of carbohydrates in the intestine.
-You can grind Chia seeds into a paste and store them, so that it can be easily added to any drink.
+This one is a great choice for diabetics too, as Chia seeds slow down the absorption of carbohydrates in the intestine.
+You can grind Chia seeds into a paste and store them so that they can easily be added to any drink.

 Recipe Source